scott-x/yo-wy/README.md

 # generator-wy [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

 ## what's `react-cli` for?
 It's a cli for react, with which we can quickly build our react application.
-That means you can save a lot of time to write your service code.
+That means you can spend much time writing your service code.

 ## how to use?